 Bringing the clinic to the home is an excellent way to enhance patient recruitment and retention, maintain compliance and build an optimum relationship with study subjects.
 It also alleviates stress and improves the overall patient experience in studies where enrollment is not typically an issue, for example in rare disease studies.

-There are many procedures which can be performed within the patients’ homes and each of our nurses is supplied with portable kit which they take to all home visits as shown below.
+There are many procedures which can be performed within the patients’ homes and each of our nurses is supplied with the portable kit which they take to all home visits as shown below.

 Our Research Nurses attend a subject visit at the hospital site prior to the home visits taking place.
-This is to introduce themselves to the patient and family as well as the team at site.
+This is to introduce themselves to the patient and family as well as the team at the site.

 Procedures which can be performed in the home (or work or school) setting include administration of study drug which may be intramuscular, via an intravenous infusion or oral etc.

-IMP can be either collected by the homecare team from site pharmacies and transported to the subject, or if a temperature controlled environment is necessary a courier can be used.
+IMP can be either collected by the homecare team from site pharmacies and transported to the subject or if a temperature controlled environment is necessary a courier can be used.
 Any blood samples taken may be processed and spun in the home and we can ship samples on dry ice as necessary.

 Research nurses also complete CRF or e-CRFs, ECGs, completion of questionnaires, monitoring such as cough monitoring and spirometry to name but a few.
-This is an ideal method to minimise trips to the hospital and/or clinic for the subjects, whilst maintaining the high level of involvement usually required as part of a clinic trial.
+This is an ideal method to minimise trips to the hospital and/or clinic for the subjects, whilst maintaining the high level of involvement usually required as part of a clinical trial.
 A home care manual is prepared to explain all the procedures to be performed at each specific visit timepoint.
 Full training is given to the nurse on this manual.